 Fund 10 – General Fund

-This fund that receives the revenues from the school finance formula.
+This fund receives the revenues from the school finance formula.
 It is a governmental fund under GAAP (generally accepted accounting principles) and accounts for the revenues and expenditures for the educational program and most school district operations.
 All money received by a school corporation from taxes and other sources must be accounted for in the General Fund except money required by law to be accounted for in another fund.
 Expenditures include employee salaries and benefits (except nutrition, community education), textbooks, tuition, open enrollment, supplies, contracted services, travel, etc.

 Fund 21 – Student Activity Fund

-Money from student-related activities such as admissions, activity fees, student dues, student-fundraising events or other student-related co-curricular or extracurricular activities are deposited in this fund.
+Money from student-related activities such as admissions, activity fees, student dues, student-fundraising events, or other student-related co-curricular or extracurricular activities is deposited in this fund.
 Expenditures for interscholastic athletics, student councils, clubs, and other student activities are in this fund.

 Fund 22 – Management Fund